showsjohn/BrickBreaker/README.md

 This is a project for Software Design & Construction at the University of Central Arkansas

-The purpose of this project is to study the use of Maven for dependency management and packaging.
+The purpose of this project is to study the use of Gradle for dependency management and packaging.

 In this project, I tried to develop a reusable foundation for creating simple 2D games using the LibGDX framework.

 It's currently in a very early stage.
 The game itself is only meant to be test the systems, but will updated as the project develops.

-The project can be built by cloning the respository and running `mvn clean package` in the terminal.
+The project can be built by cloning this repository and running: For Linux: `./gradlew shadowJar` | For Windows: `gradlew.bat shadowJar` in the root of the project directory.

-This will create an executable Jar file.
-However, this may require the most recent version of the Oracle JRE to run and has not been tested on Windows systems yet.
+This will generate a runnable .Jar file in the BrickBreacker/build/libs/ directory.
+To run this file, simply use `java -jar build/libs/BoxBreaker-1.0-SNAPSHOT.jar`.